 An individual who desires specialized study in Public Administration may apply for a certificate.
-Six courses are required for the Certificate in Public Administration: PPA 400 Public Management; INST 375 Administrative Processes in Government; PPA 476 Public Personnel Administration and PPA 478 Public Budgeting (three of the four) and three approved upper division interdisciplinary electives which may be clustered in the five optional interest areas described in the aforementioned Upper Division Electives.
+Six courses are required for the Certificate in Public Administration: PPA 400 Public Management; INST 375 Administrative Processes in Government; PPA 476 Public Human Resource Administration and PPA 478 Budgeting in Public Organizations (three of the four) and three approved upper division interdisciplinary electives which may be clustered in the five optional interest areas described in the aforementioned Upper Division Electives.